 Texas summers can be tough on wallets, especially if you have kids home throughout the day, electronics plugged up constantly and AC’s blasting to keep the heat away.
-These tips can help you save energy and money on your electricity bill!
+These tips can help you save energy and money on your electric bill this summer!

 Cover Your Windows and Turn on Your Fans